kirillbb/kirillbb/README.md

-Hi I'm a dotnet developer
+Hi I'm a dotnet developer from Ukraine

 I'm looking to work remotely or in an office.
 Practice and experience is important to me.
 I intend to grow and benefit people and company.